Panama 2022 - Week 6

 As I left my room for breakfast this morning, a Broad-winged Hawk was sitting atop a cut tree branch ten or twenty meters from my door.
 It sat there quite happily for a while giving me enough time to get a good look at it.

-We set out as a three into the forest for the first time in a while.
-We were surveying in the 50 hectare plot today, an area part of the ForestGeo network that had been intensively censused for the past thirty years.
+We set out as a three into the forest for the first time in a while, as we were surveying in the 50 hectare plot today, an area which has been intensively censused for the past thirty years as part of the ForestGeo network.
 The position, size and species of every tree has been recorded and as a result we can’t remove anything from it as we’d affect the natural processing of the forest.
-That meant instead of quickly collecting and taking pods back to the lab to measure, I rummaged around for them, Paddy measured them and El took the recordings.
-As a system it worked quite well.
+That meant instead of quickly collecting and taking pods back to the lab to measure, I rummaged around on the ground for them, PC measured them and EJ took the recordings.
+As a system it worked quite well, but one that we will be rotating round the tasks.

-In the afternoon I had time to head back out and put the camera trap back up.
-Afterwards, Paddy and I went for a stroll looking for birds, but there was very little about so we gave up.
-On our way to dinner though, we were stopped by Elsa who was looking at a large Spectacled Owl that was perched just above the path.
+In the afternoon I had time to head back out and re-deploy the camera trap.
+Afterwards, PC and I went for a stroll looking for birds, but there was very little about so we gave up.
+On our way to dinner though, we were stopped by E who was looking at a large and quite spectacular Spectacled Owl (Pulsatrix perspicillata) that was perched just above the path.

 Day 42 – 03/11/22

 Despite November being the height of the rainy season, we’ve had almost a week of hot, dry weather.
 That changed today.
 I was woken by the rain, rain which persisted throughout the day.
-Fortunately, it was a lab day for all three of us, so we didn’t get soaked in the forest for once.
+Fortunately, it was a lab day for all three of us, so for once, we didn’t mind as we didn't get a soaking out in the forest.
 From 8:30am-4:30pm I counted and measured pods, pausing only for lunch.
-The radio adaptation of The Lord of he Rings is still keeping me company; Aragorn has just set off down the Paths of the Dead.
+The radio adaptation of The Lord of he Rings is still keeping me company; Aragorn & Co. have just set off down the Paths of the Dead.

 After dinner all residents headed to the terrace.
-Matias leaves tomorrow so we had a little social to say farewell.
-There aren't many of us here, so someone leaving leaves a large hole in the group.
+M leaves tomorrow so we had a little social to say farewell.
+There aren't many of us here, so someone leaving creates a large hole in the group.